-In this unit, you will explore the features of video products for different purposes and platforms.
-You will explore, plan and create music videos, short films and scenes for television.
-You will then use camerawork, mise-en-scene (setting, locations, props, costumes and make-up), lighting, sound and editing to create a video product for a specified purpose, which you will publish to a digital platform.
+In Year 11 students explore the features of video products for different purposes and platforms.
+They will explore, plan and create music videos, short films and scenes for television.
+They will then use camerawork, mise-en-scene (setting, locations, props, costumes and make-up), lighting, sound and editing to create a video product for a specified purpose, which they will publish to a digital platform.